 Okay, so I’ve tasted and can testify that this is one of the most delicious things you will ever experience.
 Layer after layer of buttery graham crackeresque layers off set by a sweet honey infused frosting.

-2. Tres Leches – Mexican Three Milk Cake
+2. Tres Leches – Nicaraguan Three Milk Cake

 You may or may not notice a theme throughout these cakes.
 Basically, each one uses every dairy product imaginable multiple times.
 Because you know, there is nothing as depressing as dry cake.
 This is one of my ultimate favourites, but be very careful when preparing or buying it.
 At its worst it is nothing more than soggy cake, but at its best it is fluffy white heaven with an extra dose of whipped cream.

 3. Torta Caprese Bianca – Italian Grainless Lemon Cake

 Yeah, at this point I’m pretty sure I should just stop talking and let the cakes speak for themselves.
 Mamma mia.